Cover art: Magazine cover

+First showing in the 1900s, illustrated covers became common with magazines like Vogue and Cosmopolitan featuring full-page illustrations in the 1900s.
+The first magazine cover with a photo appeared in 1932.
+Vogue was one of the first to adopt photography, and its first full-color photo cover was in July 1932.
+Famous artists like Salvador Dalí, Man Ray, and Juan Miró contributed covers to Vogue in the 1940s.
 Magazine cover artists include Art Spiegelman, who modernized the look of The New Yorker magazine, and his predecessor Rea Irvin, who created the Eustace Tilly character for the magazine.
-Magazine cover artists who were well-known for capturing important political and social issues of the day include Norman Rockwell, whose work appeared 322 times on the cover of The Saturday Evening Post, and Dennis Wheeler, whose 40 covers for Time magazine illustrated social movements and news events of the 1960s and 1970s; seven of them are in the permanent collection of the Museum of Modern Art in New York City.
+Magazine cover artists who were well known for capturing important political and social issues of the day include Norman Rockwell, whose work appeared 322 times on the cover of The Saturday Evening Post (11 featuring the Willie Gillis character), and Dennis Wheeler, whose 40 covers for Time magazine illustrated social movements and news events of the 1960s and 1970s; seven of them are in the permanent collection of the Museum of Modern Art in New York City.
+Mad magazine has a long history of placing the Alfred E. Neuman character prominently on its cover.

 Tabloid cover

 Today, the word tabloid is used as a derogatory descriptor of a style of journalism, rather than its original intent as an indicator of half-broadsheet size.
 This tends to cloud the fact that the great tabloids were skilfully produced amalgams of human interest stories told with punchy brevity, a clarity drawn from the choice of simple but effective words and often with a dose of wit.
 The gossipy tabloid scandal sheets, as we know them today, have been around since 1830.
 That's when Benjamin Day and James Gordon Bennett Sr., the respective publishers of The Sun and the New York Herald, launched what became known as the penny press (whose papers sold for one cent apiece).
 But some of what is considered the world's best journalism has been tabloid.
 From the days when John Pilger revealed the truth of Cambodia's Killing Fields in the Daily Mirror, to the stream of revelations that showed the hypocrisy of John Major's "back to basics" cabinet, award-winning writing in the tabloids is acknowledged every year at the National Press Awards.

 Good cover art can lead readers to this fact; the New York Herald, for example, offers some examples of tabloid cover art.
 So too does the News & Review, a free weekly published in Nevada and California.
 The tabloid has thrived since the 1970s, and uses cartoonish cover art.
 Tabloids have a modern role to play, and along with good cover art (and new ideas) they fill a niche.